What Is the Smallest Account Size to Trade Futures?

 • Retail brokers may require a minimum deposit of $500 to $2,500, especially for micro contracts.

-• Proprietary trading firms or futures-only brokers might have higher minimums but offer lower commissions or better data access.
+• Proprietary trading firms or futures-only brokers might have higher minimums but offer lower commissions or better data access, which sometimes includes advanced analysis across different markets, like learning how to use option block trades.

 • Some brokers differentiate between cash accounts and margin accounts, affecting how much capital is needed to open or maintain a position.